-Within the Home Affairs Portfolio, Mr Pezzullo leads the Department responsible for the coordination of strategy, planning and policy related to issues affecting Australia’s domestic security.
+Within the Home Affairs Portfolio, Michael leads the Department responsible for the coordination of strategy, planning and policy related to issues affecting Australia’s domestic security.
 The Department works with the Portfolio’s statutory independent agencies to deliver national policy and programs in several areas, including law enforcement; counter-terrorism; countering violent extremism; cyber security; countering espionage and foreign interference; critical infrastructure protection; emergency management; transport, civil maritime and aviation security; customs and border protection; trade and travel facilitation; immigration and citizenship; and multicultural affairs.

-Before joining ACBPS, Mr Pezzullo was Deputy Secretary, Strategy in the Department of Defence, having been appointed to that position in January 2006.
-There, he was responsible for defence strategy and planning, force structure development, the strategic policy aspects of Australian Defence Force operations, Defence's international security relationships, and the delivery of national security programs in areas such as export controls, counter-proliferation and Defence cooperation with other countries.
+Before joining ACBPS, Michael was Deputy Secretary, Strategy in the Department of Defence, having been appointed to that position in January 2006.
+Here, he was responsible for defence strategy and planning, force structure development, the strategic policy aspects of Australian Defence Force operations, Defence's international security relationships, and the delivery of national security programs in areas such as export controls, counter-proliferation and Defence cooperation with other countries.
 He also had oversight of the Department’s ministerial support and public affairs programs.

-Mr Pezzullo joined the Department of Defence as a graduate in 1987.
+Michael joined the Department of Defence as a graduate in 1987.
 He worked in Defence until 1992 in a variety of strategic policy and intelligence positions.
 He then transferred to the Department of the Prime Minister and Cabinet, where he worked in the International Division.

 In March 1993, he joined the staff of the Foreign Minister, Senator the Hon Gareth Evans QC.
 He remained in Parliament House until December 2001, including serving five years as Deputy Chief of Staff to the Leader of the Opposition, the Hon Kim Beazley MP.

 In February 2002, he rejoined the Department of Defence as an Assistant Secretary in the Corporate Services and Infrastructure Group (now Defence Support Group).
 In March 2004, he was promoted to the position of Head Infrastructure.
 In July 2004, he was transferred into the newly formed role of Chief Of Staff Australian Defence Headquarters and Head of Coordination and Public Affairs Division.
 Between February 2008 and May 2009 he led the Defence White Paper team and was also the principal author of the 2009 Defence White Paper.